Powerball: Notable wins

+Over time, the size of jackpots has increased because of the higher ticket price, the larger number of states participating, and the reduced odds of winning.

 Because the quoted jackpot amount is an annuity of 30 graduated annual payments, its cash value relative to the annuity fluctuates.
 The actual ratio depends on projected interest rates and other factors.
 MUSL starts with the cash value, built from a percentage of sales, and then calculates the advertised jackpot amount from that value, based on the average costs of the three best securities bids.

 On December 25, 2002, the president of a construction firm in Putnam County, West Virginia, won $314.9 million ($ million today), then a new record for a single ticket in an American lottery.
 The winner chose the cash option of $170 million, receiving approximately $83 million after West Virginia and Federal withholdings.

 On October 19, 2005, a family from Jacksonville, Oregon, won $340 million ($ million today).
 The winners chose the cash payout of $164.4 million (before withholdings), smaller than a previous winners cash payout in 2002 due to a then-recent change in the annuity structure.

 A jackpot of $365 million ($ million today) was won on February 18, 2006, by one ticket in Nebraska.
 It was shared by eight people who worked at a meatpacking plant.
 The group chose the cash option of approximately $177.3 million, before withholdings.

 On August 25, 2007, a jackpot worth $314 million ($ million today) was won by a retired auto worker from Ohio; that ticket was bought in Richmond, Indiana, a community that had previously sold a jackpot-winning ticket of over $200 million.

 In November 2011, three Greenwich, Connecticut, financial executives shared a jackpot of $254.2 million ($ million today), the largest prize on a Connecticut-bought ticket.
 Choosing the cash option, the men split nearly $104 million after withholdings.
 The jackpot, at the time, was the 12th largest in Powerball history.